-The SFA did submit a Non-competitive Emergency Procurement contract due to the public health emergency pandemic.
-I inquired and the SFA was billed in accordance with the revised contract.
+The SFA did not submit a Non-competitive Emergency Procurement contract due to the public health emergency pandemic.

 I inquired of school management and the SFA operated the meal service program in accordance with the National School Nutrition Program Seamless Summer Option (SSO) and reported the number of meals claimed for reimbursement in accordance with the applicable program regulations.
 Exceptions were not noted.